-Finally, the process simulates random normally distribution model residual stochastic volatility of demand.
-The model residual The stochastic volatility is simulated to account for the demand variability otherwise
+Finally, the process simulates random normally distribution model residual of demand.
+The model residual is simulated to account for the demand variability otherwise unexplained by the demand drivers captured in the linear model ( $\varepsilon{hh}$ ), and which is a feature of all statistical models.